Al-Hajjaj ibn Yusuf: Uniformity of the Quran and grammatical reforms

-As part of his efforts to strengthen uniformity in the state, he also tried to introduce a definitive, uniform version of the Quran so as to eliminate theological quarrels.
-Al-Hajjaj's version also probably included new vowel diacritics.
-He declared this version to be the only valid one, while prohibiting the use of Ibn Mas'ud's qira'a (lit. 'readings').
+Some Western Orientalists believe that as part of his efforts to strengthen uniformity in the state, he also tried to introduce a definitive, uniform version of the Quran so as to eliminate theological quarrels and include new vowel diacritics. they also argue that he declared this version to be the only valid one, while prohibiting the use of Ibn Mas'ud's qira'a (lit. 'readings').
 On the other hand, a number of authors argue that it is difficult to assess any role had by al-Hajjaj, though they argue for the plausibility of a widely known account that has him ordering the grammarian and qari Nasr ibn Asim al-Laythi to introduce new vowel diacritics, a story that is unchallenged, despite the strong enmity of the Muslim traditional sources towards al-Hajjaj.

 The orientalist Arthur Jeffery argued that al-Hajjaj seemed "to have made an entirely new recension of the Qur'an", basing his argument on a Muslim source and two Christian sources.
 The Muslim source is a hadith report in Sunan Abu Dawood, which details eleven changes.
 Researcher Umar Ibn Ibrahim Radwan, argues that the changes could be categorised as differences in the qira'at.
 Doubting the authenticity of the hadith report, Radwan argues that the codex of Uthman, a caliph favored by al-Hajjaj, had already been memorised by thousands of Muslims and that the Abbasid dynasty, which was known for polemically showcasing the negative aspects of Umayyad rule, would have taken the opportunity to show that the Umayyads had corrupted the Quran.
 One of the Christian sources was a letter reported by the 8th-century Armenian priest Levond to have been written by the Byzantine emperor Leo III addressed to Caliph Umar II.
 Jefferey notes the authenticity of the letter is disputed by historians, including John Wansbrough, who denied that Levond had reported it.
 Neal Robinson argues that even if the letter was authentic, the activity of al-Hajjaj would have been limited to destroying sectarian writings and early codices which preserved the suras (Quranic chapters) in a different order.
 The other Christian source is an apologetic letter attributed to Abd al-Masih al-Kindi.
 The dating of the letter is disputed, the Arabist Paul Kraus concluding that its composition dated to the beginning of the 10th century.
 Moreover, other authors have rejected that the letter had any factual basis, arguing that it was a polemical work.

 According to the Islamic historical tradition, in c.
 700, al-Hajjaj improved written Arabic by adding diacritical marks to the bare rasm ('script') of early "defective" Arabic so that consonants such as these five letters ـبـ ـتـ ـثـ ـنـ ـيـ (y, n, th, t, b) could be distinguished from one another.
 However, some historians believe these language reforms occurred earlier in Syria or Iraq before the advent of Islam.